 Despite this many investors were still seeing great returns in both Melbourne and Sydney.
 The key to doing well, even if the economy isn’t, is a clever investment strategy.
 Finding the right property at the right price in a growing area can deliver fantastic returns for investors.

-Zaki Ameer, Director of property investment company, Dream Design Property has helped 1 200 Australia successfully invest in property.
+Zaki Ameer, Director of property investment company, DDP Property has helped 1 200 Australia successfully invest in property.
 Ameer says one of the key ingredients is “a smart and detailed investment strategy to provide the best growth without overstretching yourself financially”.

 Ameer and his team have the expertise to help their clients find promising investment opportunities.
 They undertake thorough research, both of the property itself, and the location.